 Storage

-Store leftover curry in the fridge for about 3 days.
-To reheat either warm up in the microwave for a few minutes until hot, or heat the curry up in a pot on the stovetop.
+Store leftover curry in the fridge in an airtight container for 4-5 days.
+To reheat either warm up in the microwave for a few minutes until hot or heat the curry in a pot on the stovetop.
 You may need to thin it out with a splash of water.

 Recipe